djgrant/env0/README.md

    - Shorthand (e.g., `VAR`): Fetches the corresponding item from the specified 1Password vault
    - Literal (e.g., `VAR="value"`): Uses the literal string value provided
    - Reference (e.g., `VAR=SOURCE_VAR`): Fetches the value from another 1Password item
+   - Section (e.g., `[item:name]`): Sets the context for subsequent entries to fetch fields from a specific 1Password item by title
 6. Environment variables are loaded into the process
 7. The specified command is executed with the loaded environment variables